Il televisore che piange (1972)

 2014 – Videoex - Il televisore che piange [The crying television] - Internationales Experimentalfilm & Video Festival Zürich

-2016 – Fabio Mauri Retrospettiva a luce solida, Museo MADRE, Napoli, a cura di Laura Cherubini e Andrea Viliani
+2016 – Fabio Mauri Retrospettiva a luce solida, Museo MADRE, Napoli, curated by Laura Cherubini e Andrea Viliani

 2017 – Televisionario.
 Francesco Vezzoli guarda la RAI, Fondazione Prada, Milano